-Staff without the half day training will not undertake any work at height and will contact the Site Team/ Site Manager/ Caretaker for any access requirements.
+Staff without the half day training will not undertake any work at height and will contact the Caretaker for any access requirements.

-14.11 Housekeeping (also see the Workplace Health, Safety and Welfare Policy)
+15.11 Housekeeping (also see the Workplace Health, Safety and Welfare Policy)

 The risk of injury within the workplace is most likely to be caused by the more mundane hazards as a result of poor housekeeping.
 Trips and falls can be caused by trailing cables, objects left on floors, traffic routes blocked within the classroom.
-It is the responsibility of the teacher to ensure that their classroom has clear traffic routes and that exit routes are kept clear.
-The Caretaker will undertake an inspection whilst opening the school each morning to ensure that communal areas are free from trip hazards, etc. The Caretaker will report all hazards, obstructions, defects or maintenance requirements to the Headteacher.
+It is the responsibility of the Teacher to ensure that their classroom has clear traffic routes and that exit routes are kept clear.
+The caretaker/site manager will undertake an inspection whilst opening the school each morning to ensure that communal areas are free from trip hazards, etc. The caretaker/site manager will report all hazards, obstructions, defects or maintenance requirements to the Executive Headteacher.
 It is the duty of all staff to be vigilant and aware of possible hazards.
 If any spillages occur, these should be dealt with immediately.

-The schools will be cleaned as per the cleaning schedule and will be monitored by the Executive Headteacher.
+The school will be cleaned as per the cleaning schedule and will be monitored by the Executive Headteacher.
 All waste will be disposed of according to appropriate health and safety guidelines.

-14.12 Violence at Work (also see the Violence and Aggression at Work Policy and Attendance pages online)
+15.12 Violence at Work (also see the Violence and Aggression at Work Policy and the Attendance pages online)

-All staff must report to the Executive Headteacher any incident of aggression or violence (or near misses) directed to themselves from any source.
-All incidents of violence will be reported via East Sussex County Council's online incident reporting system.
+All staff must report to their Line Manager/ Executive Headteacher any incident of aggression or violence (or near misses) directed to themselves from any source.
+All incidents of violence will be reported via the County Council's online incident reporting system.

-After an incident, the line manager or Executive Headteacher or Heads of Schools will meet with the member of staff concerned to check on their wellbeing and identify if further support is required.
+After an incident, the line manager or Executive Headteacher will meet with the member of staff concerned to check on their wellbeing and identify if further support is required.
 A wellness plan will be discussed.

-Support is available from OH Assist, who run our counselling service and can offer advice on welfare issues and coaching on difficult conversations.
-This is a confidential service and they can be contacted on 0800 731 8631, the service is available 24 hours a day, 365 days a year.
+Support is available from our staff counselling service.
+This is a confidential service and they can be contacted on 0333 212 8382, the service is available 24 hours a day, 365 days a year.
+(If you do not purchase the EAP service please provide alternative signposting details).

-14.13 Lone Working (also see the Lone Working Policy)
+15.13 Lone Working (also see the Lone Working Policy)